fantasyarcade/ready-fs/README.md

 # Directory Format

 Each directory entry is 32 bytes.
+Filenames do not have extensions, instead there's a dedicated type field to specify a file's type.

 ```
 Field                   Offset      Length      Notes